Rev. Jose Luis Portillo – Executive Director, Proyecto Abrigo

 Rev. Marc Corazao

-Ricky Harrison is a seminary student at Duke Divinity School in Durham, North Carolina and a member of FUMC Richardson, TX.
+Ricky Harrison serves as the Associate Pastor at FUMC Decatur, TX.
 He first went to Proyecto Abrigo with his parents at the age of 6 and has been returning to Juarez multiple times a year ever since.
-Ricky spent one summer working for Proyecto Abrigo full time and has led several hodgepodge teams in recent years to work on the dorms and build homes.
-Currently pursuing a Masters of Divinity, Ricky hopes to be ordained in the North Texas Conference of the United Methodist Church and serve in full time ministry.
-He currently works as a Student Ministries Intern at Apex UMC in Apex, North Carolina.
+Ricky spent a summer in high school working in Juarez for Proyecto Abrigo full time and has led several hodgepodge multi-generational teams in recent years to refurnish the dorms and build homes.
+Having recently returned to Texas after spending three years in North Carolina at Duke Divinity School, Ricky is looking forward to leading new teams of people to experience God’s great work through the ministries of Proyecto Abrigo.

 A native Texan, Oscar grew up in Abilene where he attended Abilene Christian Academy and Abilene Christian University.
 He has spent 25 years in the healthcare industry and is National Manager of Client Services at GENEX Services LLC.
 Oscar Brown is a member of Kessler Park United Methodist Church in Dallas Texas where he serves as Chairman of the Board of Trustees.
 Oscar is active with KPUMC’s community outreach ministries including The Well, Jacobs House, and the Hillcrest House.
 He is a member of Credo, an ecumenical choir that works with the Dallas homeless community and the Dallas Street Choir.
 His first trip to Juarez was in December 2013 and he has made multiple trips back since with several groups from KPUMC where the ladies of the church have a created an Angel network, buying new shoes and making dresses for the little girls and young ladies to send with Oscar each trip.
 Oscar lives with his best friend and partner in crime – Truman – who is an 80lb Lab/Sheppard mix.